-4.1.
-Dialogue flow
+4.1 Dialogue Flow

 The dialogue is made up of turns in which typically a question, as clear as possible, is made to the user guiding him/her to the kind of answer expected by the system in each turn.
-The scope of the turn is defined in such a way that there is no possible ambiguity in the user utterance.
-Once the user has answered, the system processes the input and, if succeeded, initiates the next turn that can contain another question or a message to the user.
-If the system is unable to process the input, then the helpling policy is activated as will be explained later.
+Once the user has answered, the system processes the input and initiates the next turn that can contain another question or a message to the user.
 As it is seen, the automatic system takes the initiative guiding the dialogue, but it lets the user to answer with a great range of syntactic possibilities.
-This range covers all the usual expressions in Catalan language for each turn.
-In the case of using an unknown expression for a given turn, the system is able to ignore the expression and parse the input as long as a key word (e.g. temperature, a time, etc.) has been recognized.
-So, the semantic interpretation is made by trying to match the parser's output to semantic templates, and, if this fails, by working directly on the parser's output looking for key words.
-An important feature of the system is the fact that it lets the user to interrupt the system's messages at any time in order to ask for help or repetition or even to answer a question before it is finished.
-This last property, called barge-in, strengthens the fluency, naturalness and speed of the dialogue by shortening turns when a mistake is done or when the system faces an expert user who knows what the system is going to say, just listening to the beginning of the message.
-Taking into account all this factors, the flowchart of the dialogue was designed in order to improve naturalness, as can be seen in Fig. 3.
+And what is not less important: lets the user to interrupt the system at any time in order to ask for help or repetition or even to answer a question before it is finished.
+This last property, called 'barge-in', strengthens the fluency, naturalness and speed of the dialogue by shortening turns when a mistake is done or when the system faces an expert user who knows what the system is going to say, just listening to the beginning of the message.
+Taking into account all this factors, the flowchart of the dialogue was designed in order to improve naturalness, as can be seen in Figure 2.